-Michigan State University Press publishes scholarly books in African studies, animal studies, anthropology, architectural history, criminal justice, critical contemporary issues, cultural history and humanities, environmental and natural resources studies, European history from the nineteenth century to the present, higher education, Latinx history and contemporary issues, Michigan and Great Lakes history and politics, mimetic studies, Native American history and culture, rhetoric, urban studies, and U.S. history, as well as general audience books on Great Lakes history and culture.
+Michigan State University Press publishes scholarly books in African studies, animal studies, environmental and natural resources studies, higher education, Latinx history and contemporary issues, Michigan and Great Lakes history and politics, mimetic studies, Native American history and culture, rhetoric and communications, and general audience books on Great Lakes history, culture, and environment.

 - Great Lakes studies and regional history

 - Native American and Indigenous studies, especially Anishinaabe history and culture

 - Rhetoric, especially environmental and economic

 She also works with the series editors for American Indian Studies and the Makwa Enewed imprint; Breakthroughs in Mimetic Theory; Environmental Studies of the Great Lakes; Latinos in the United States; Papers of the Algonquian Conference; Rhetoric of Power and Protest; Studies in Violence, Mimesis, and Culture; Transformations in Higher Education; US‒China Relations in the Age of Globalization; and the Wheelbarrow Books imprint.

 - African studies